You've Got Mail is a

 - Overly Narrow Superlative: It's mentioned a few times that Frank is "the greatest living expert on Julius and Ethel Rosenberg".

 - Pet the Dog: Both a figurative and literal example: Joe Fox has a dog and he meets Kathleen while walking it.

-- Precision F-Strike: Joe goes on a tirade about how the news edited his interview rather unfavorably compared to Kathleen and shouts "Shit!" in the fitness club in quite possibly the film's only use of swearing.
+- Precision F-Strike: Joe goes on a tirade about how the news edited his interview rather unfavorably compared to Kathleen and shouts "Shit!" in the fitness club.
+Immediately following an assertion that "I was eloquent!"

 - Predatory Business: Subverted.
-Even if Fox Books undercuts the prices of family bookstores like The Shop Around The Corner, it still serves the community for the better — when Kelly is walking around the store, she sees groups of adults and children alike scattered around reading books and having fun.
-Even if the one employee didn't know about the "Shoe" books, there's no indication that they are selling cheap material or using dirty business practices.
+Even if Fox Books undercuts the prices of family bookstores like The Shop Around The Corner, it still serves the community for the better — when Kathleen is walking around the store, she sees groups of adults and children alike scattered around reading books and having fun.
+Even if the one employee didn't know about the "Shoe" books, there's no indication that they are selling shoddy material or using dirty business practices.
 As Joe Fox said, "I sell cheap books.
-Sue me".
+Sue me."